Company Directors in Singapore

 Failure to Appoint an Auditor: According to section 205 of the Companies Act, a director who fails to appoint an auditor faces a fine of up to S$5,000.

 Payment of Dividends from a source other than profits: According to section 403 of the Companies Act, a director who issues dividends using a source other than profits can face a fine of up to S$5,000 and a prison sentence of up to 12 months.
 The director will also be liable to repay any creditors for any debt used to pay the dividend.

 Issue of Shares without shareholder approval: Under section 161 of the Companies Act, a director who issues shares without shareholder approval may be liable to compensate the company and shareholder to whom the shares were issued.

 Duty to Disclose: Under section 156 of the Companies Act, a director who fails to disclose their interest in company transactions or ownership of office property will face a fine up to S$5,000.

 According to the Companies Act, a nominee director is a director who is, “accustomed or under an obligation whether formal or informal to act in accordance with the directions, instructions or wishes of any other person”.

 For example, in order to fulfill the local director requirements, it is common for a foreigner who wishes to set up a company in Singapore to appoint a local Singapore resident to act as a nominee director.

 Furthermore, a significant shareholder in a company may wish to appoint a nominee director to act on the shareholder’s behalf at director’s meetings.

-Like any other director, nominee directors have the same fiduciary and statutory duties, as well as the same influence over the company.
+Nominee directors have the same fiduciary and statutory duties as any other director, as well as the same influence over the company.
 However, the Companies Act requires additional compliance for nominee directors.